 The Company determined that the assets and liabilities of the Pharma Solutions disposal group met the criteria to be presented as "held for sale" during the second quarter of 2024.
-As a result, as of June 30, 2024, such assets and liabilities were classified as held for sale on the Consolidated Balance Sheets.
-The carrying value is subject to change based on developments leading up to the closing date.
+As a result, at September 30, 2024, such assets and liabilities were classified as held for sale on the Consolidated Balance Sheets.